mathpunk/saapas/README.md

 Opinionated example project for ClojureScript using Boot instead of Leiningen.
 Was inspired by [chestnut] but has grown since to include other stuff to demonstrate Boot.
+Additional opinions added by me, @mathpunk.

-This is not an Leiningen template as I don't believe in setting up complex projects automatically.
-Instead you should study this project and copy only stuff you need and understand.
+Instead of a Leiningen template, this is a project you should study -- copy only stuff you need and understand.

 ### Prerequisites